annacrombie/edr_test/README.md

 The `edr_test` binary should now be located at `target/debug/edr_test`.

-You may optionally run `cargo test` to run the tests.
+You may optionally run `cargo test -- --test-threads=1` to run the tests.
 Not all functionality has been tested due to time constraints.

 # Usage